molab-itp/99-HO-States/Log.md

   → **exit 0** after the `AppModel` refactor and again after the slideshow button-behavior change (via `DEVELOPER_DIR=/Applications/Xcode_26.6.app/Contents/Developer xcodebuild ...`, since only Command Line Tools were selected by default).

+# --

+2026-09-19 (v4: React port + headless browser tooling)

+## Request

+1. In `v2/HO-States-US/HO-States-US/PresidenttListView.swift`, display each president's number along with their name in the list row.
+2. Create a new top-level `v4` folder containing an HTML/JavaScript version of `v2/HO-States-US/HO-States-US.xcodeproj`, matching it as closely as possible using React, built for the web but structured to stay friendly to a future React Native port.
+3. Set up a headless-browser tool (`chromium-cli`/Playwright) so UI changes can actually be verified instead of just built.

+## What was built

+### PresidenttListView number

+- `PresidentRow` now renders `"#\(String(format: "%02d", president.order)) \(president.name)"` as
+  the headline, matching the leading-zero monospaced `#NN` format already used in `PresidentDetailView`'s nav title.

+### `v4` — React port

+Reused (not re-extracted) the portrait images and generated JSON that `v3/tools/migrate.js` had already copied byte-for-byte out of `v2`'s asset catalog, rather than duplicating another ~117MB out of `Assets.xcassets`.

+- `src/state/AppModelContext.jsx` — direct port of `AppModel.swift`: shuffled-bag random draws
+  (`nextRandomPresident`, reshuffling without repeating the last-served entry) and a `viewedIDs` `Set` driving the progress bar / "N left to see" count.
+- `src/navigation/NavigationContext.jsx` — a minimal in-memory stack navigator standing in for `NavigationStack`/`NavigationPath` (`pushList`, `pushDetail`, `replaceWithDetail`, `pop`), with no `react-router`/URL coupling so it could back a React Native stack navigator later.
+Each push carries a unique `navKey`, used as the React `key` on the destination screen — the equivalent of SwiftUI's `.id(president.id)` trick for forcing a fresh `PresidentDetailScreen` instance (and `index` state) on every new push, including the slideshow.
+- `src/state/SlideshowContext.jsx` — port of `HomeView`'s `Timer`-based slideshow loop (5s /
+  100ms-tick countdown), lifted to a context (rather than living on the Home screen component like the Swift version) because the navigator here only mounts the topmost screen, unlike SwiftUI keeping `HomeView` mounted underneath whatever it pushes — this is what keeps the timer alive across screen changes instead.
+Stops itself when the nav path goes empty, mirroring `.onChange(of: path)`.
+- `src/screens/{Home,PresidentList,PresidentDetail}Screen.jsx` — one per SwiftUI view of the same shape, including the 2s delayed fade-in reveal, Previous/Random/Next toolbar (disabled at boundaries unless the slideshow is active, in which case any of the three just stops it in place), the "Read on Wikipedia" link, and the segmented red/green/yellow viewed-progress bar.
+- `src/components/{NavBar,ViewedProgressBar,PresidentThumb}.jsx` — small shared pieces; `NavBar`
+  stands in for SwiftUI's automatic inline nav bar (back button + centered title).
+- Plain Vite + React (JS, no TypeScript, no `react-router`) — `package.json`, `vite.config.js`,
+  `index.html`, `src/main.jsx`, `src/App.jsx`, `src/index.css`.
+- `README.md` documenting the structure and the "what would change to port to React Native" split.

+One deliberate deviation: since only the topmost screen is mounted, the list screen's scroll position resets on `List → Detail → Back`, unlike SwiftUI keeping it alive underneath.

+### Headless browser tooling

+`chromium-cli` (referenced by the bundled `run` skill) isn't installed in this environment, so used the real Playwright package instead:

+- Installed `playwright` as a `v4` devDependency and ran `npx playwright install chromium`.
+- `v4/scripts/smoke.mjs` (`npm run smoke`) — boots the Vite dev server in-process via Vite's JS API, drives headless Chromium through Home → List (asserts `#NN Name` rows) → open a detail row → wait for the 2s reveal → Previous/Random/Next → Back → Back to Home → Random President → Start Slideshow → stop it via a toolbar button → Reset Visit Count (asserts the "N left to see" text actually changes) — screenshotting every step into `v4/playwright/screenshots/` (gitignored) and failing on any console error or any network request returning 4xx/5xx.
+- `.claude/skills/run-v4/SKILL.md` (new) — captures the setup and, importantly, three UX behaviors the first smoke-test run flagged as failures that turned out to be correct, faithful ports of the Swift app's actual behavior (documented as "don't fix these"):
+  - Back from a detail screen reached via the list pops to List first, then Home (nav stack is `[list, detail]` there), not straight to Home.
+  - Starting the slideshow immediately navigates to a detail screen, so Home's "Stop Slideshow" button is unreachable until you leave it — matches `HomeView`'s pushed `PresidentDetailView` covering Home in the original app.
+  - A screenshot taken immediately after navigating to a detail screen shows a blank image/text area — that's the pre-reveal state, not a broken image.

+## Verification

+- `npm install` / `npm run build` in `v4` — build succeeds, `dist/images/` contains all 94
+  portraits.
+- `npm run smoke` — full click-through passes with **zero console errors and zero failed network requests**; visually reviewed the resulting screenshots (Home, List with `#NN Name` rows, a fully-revealed detail screen, the slideshow countdown title `#10 · 05.0s`) and confirmed each matches the intended design.
+- No headless-browser tool was available on the very first pass (before installing Playwright), so that initial `v4` build was instead verified via `npm run build`, a running dev server smoke- tested with `curl`, and a line-by-line comparison against the Swift source.

+## Follow-up notes

+- `v4/README.md` and `.claude/skills/run-v4/SKILL.md` are the two places documenting the React-Native-porting seams and the "known, correct" UX quirks respectively — check both before assuming a future `v4` smoke-test failure is a real regression.
+- Re-run `v3/tools/migrate.js` after regenerating `v2`'s assets, then re-copy `v3/images` →
+  `v4/public/images` and `v3/data/presidents.json` → `v4/src/data/presidents.json`, to refresh
+  `v4`'s data/portraits.